aquasecurity/postee/README.md

 Click on the Create API Token.
 A new API token for the user is created.
     * Login to Jira Server/Data center
 Select your profile picture at top right of the screen, then choose  Settings > Personal Access Tokens.
 Select Create token.
 Give your new token a name.
 Optionally, for security reasons, you can set your token to automatically expire after a set number of days.
 Click Create.
 A new PAT for the user is created.
-2. Fill jira output in cfg.yaml:
+2. Fill jira action in cfg.yaml:
     * Jira Cloud:
         * User: your email.
         * Password: your API token.